Sonia A. Baxendale Chair

 Emily Burnett joined the Board of Directors of SickKids Foundation in June 2016.

 Ms. Burnett has been an active community volunteer with organizations that focus on children, education, health care and the arts.
-She has chaired or founded a number of fundraising events, collectively raising over $4 million for various organizations throughout Toronto, including: the Friends of Simon Wiesenthal Center, the United Jewish Appeal, and CJPAC (Canadian Jewish Political Action Committee).
-Ms. Burnett is currently chairing fundraisers for both Camp Oochigeas and the National Ballet of Canada, which together, aim to raise over $2 million.
+She has chaired or founded a number of fundraising events, collectively raising over $7 million for various organizations throughout Toronto, including: the Friends of Simon Wiesenthal Center, the United Jewish Appeal, CJPAC (Canadian Jewish Political Action Committee), Camp Oochigeas and The National Ballet of Canada.

 She has been a member of SickKids Foundation’s Development Committee since September 2015 as well as a weekly Child Life volunteer with patients in the Hospital.
-Ms. Burnett is a member of the Board of Directors of the Mabin School.
+Ms. Burnett is a member of the Board of Directors of Camp Oochigeas and the Mabin School.